-Nebraska Advantage Act Agreements Signed January 1, 2021 through June 30, 2022 and Total Agreements in Effect
+Nebraska Advantage Act Agreements Signed July 1, 2022 through June 30, 2023 and Total Agreements in Effect

 In the application, each company provides an estimate of investment that will be made and the new full-time equivalent (FTE) employees that will be employed at the project.
 At the time of application, some companies may have stated only the minimum planned investment and employment required for the tier.
 Actual investment and employment may be different than the estimate.
 The project may far exceed the minimum; it may only meet the required levels of the subtier; or it may fail to meet the minimum required levels of the tier or subtier.
-A list of all Nebraska Advantage Act (Act) applications which have been filed is included on the DOR's website and updated quarterly.
+A list of all Nebraska Advantage Act (Act) applications which have been filed is included on the DOR's website.